 Before: Building Your Foundation (Do This Now)

 - 90-day supply of prescription medications.
 Talk to your doctor today about getting a 90-day supply instead of 30-day refills.
 Many insurance plans allow this through mail-order pharmacies.
 If your doctor pushes back, explain that you’re building an emergency reserve.
-Most will work with you.
-For controlled substances, this may require more creative timing — start filling prescriptions a few days early each cycle to build a buffer.
+For controlled substances, start filling prescriptions a few days early each cycle to build a buffer.

-- N95 or P100 respirators — not surgical masks, not cloth masks.
-Buy a box of NIOSH-certified N95s (3M Aura 9205+ are widely available and comfortable) or P100 half-face respirators for high-exposure situations.
+- N95 or P100 respirators — minimum 20 N95s per household member.
+Not surgical masks, not cloth masks.
+Buy NIOSH-certified N95s (3M Aura 9205+ are widely available and comfortable) or a P100 half-face respirator for high-exposure situations.
 Learn how to fit-test them at home — a mask that doesn’t seal is just decoration.
+About $25-$50 per person for a box of 20.

-- Nitrile gloves in bulk.
-A box of 100 costs a few dollars when there isn’t a pandemic.
+- Nitrile gloves in bulk — 2 boxes of 100.
+A few dollars per box when there isn’t a pandemic.
 During one, they become gold.

 - Emergency fund covering 3-6 months of essential expenses.
 This is your most important prep.
 If you’re starting from zero, begin with a target of $1,000, then build from there.
 Automate transfers.
 This is non-negotiable.